jadc/modular-modpack-manifest-generator/README.md

    Move that to your modpack folder, zip it up, and your modpack should import into MultiMC perfectly.

 ## Download
 There are no compiled releases.
-Clone or download the source, or [click here](https://github.com/jadc/modular-modpack-manifest-generator/archive/master.zip)
+Clone or download the source.